Valentina Visconti, Duchess of Orléans: Marriage

 Because of the close relationship between bride and groom, a papal dispensation was granted on 25 November 1386, and the marriage contract was signed on 27 January 1387 in Paris.
 Valentina received as a dowry the County of Vertus (which was the dowry of her own mother at the time of her marriage in 1348) and the city of Asti, with the sums of 450,000 florins in cash and 75,000 florins in jewelry.
 In the contract was also stipulated that in absence of male heirs, Valentina would inherit the Visconti dominions.
-It was because of this, that her grandson Louis XII of France claimed the Duchy of Milan and embarked on the Italian Wars.
+It was because of this, that her grandson King Louis XII of France claimed the Duchy of Milan and embarked on the Italian Wars.
 The marriage by proxy was celebrated three months later, on 8 April, in both the Milanese and French courts.

 Valentina was only able to leave Milan for France on 23 June 1389, because of "reasons of security" given to her father: in fact, Gian Galeazzo wanted to amend the marriage contract after the pregnancy of his second wife Caterina Visconti (another Bernabò's daughter) ended.
 Only after the birth of his son Gian Maria on 7 September 1388 did he feel secure enough to send his daughter to France.

 Escorted by her paternal cousin Amadeus VII, Count of Savoy and a retinue of 300 knights, Valentina was finally handed to Louis's envoys.
 The formal marriage took place in the city of Melun, on 17 August 1389.

 In June 1392 her husband exchanged the Duchy of Touraine for the Duchy of Orléans; since then, Valentina was styled Duchess of Orléans.
 Because of intrigues at the court of Charles VI of France and the enmity of the queen, Isabeau of Bavaria-Ingolstadt, Valentina was exiled from the court and had to leave Paris.
-There were rumours that Isabeau was having an affair with Louis and that Valentina was very close to the King, who was in poor mental health.

-A patroness of Eustache Deschamps, who wrote poetry in her honour, Valentina was also the mother of one of France's most famous poets, Charles of Orléans.
+A patroness of Eustache Deschamps, who wrote poetry in her honour, Valentina was also the mother of one of France's most famous poets, Charles I of Orléans.

 Valentina's husband's murder was orchestrated by his cousin and political rival John the Fearless, Duke of Burgundy in 1407.
 Valentina outlived her husband by only a little over a year, dying at Blois on 4 December 1408.